Yasmic/Yasmic.github.io/_posts/2018-12-03-welcome-to-Autosar.markdown

 ---
 layout: post
-title:  "Welcome to Autosar !"
+title:  "Introduction to Autosar !"
 date:   2018-12-03 10:58:37
 categories: Autosar update

-description: Welcome to Autosar!
+description: Introduction to Autosar!
 backgroundimg: /images/about.jpg
 ---
 Automotive open system architecture(AUTOSAR) is the standardised architecture developed by some of the leading automotive companies for developing automotive softwares for ECUs.